Yefeng0920/heterogeneity_guide/README.md

-# A pluralistic framework for measuring, interpreting and stratifying heterogeneity in meta-analysis
+# A pluralistic framework for measuring, interpreting and decomposing heterogeneity in meta-analysis

 ## Overview